arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Learningprocesseslearningoutcomesandphasesoflearning/Basictypesofacquisitionoutcomes/Theacquisitionofnewmeanings/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The acquisition of new meanings
+title: 'The acquisition of new meanings '
-"
-nav_order: Theacquisitionofnewmeanings
-has_children: false
 ---
 # The acquisition of new meanings